MahmoudNamNam/Baseball-Pitching-Analysis/README.md

 ### Conclusion:

-This portfolio project showcases an in-depth analysis of pitching data, providing valuable insights into pitch tendencies, performance metrics, and strategic considerations for the Tampa Bay Rays.
+This project showcases an in-depth analysis of pitching data, providing valuable insights into pitch tendencies, performance metrics, and strategic considerations for the Tampa Bay Rays.
 The combination of SQL queries demonstrates a comprehensive approach to baseball pitching analytics.

 ---